Second City Television: Syndication and music rights

-SCTV had a 90-minute format, unique for a dramatic or comedy series, although not unknown in talk shows.
+SCTV had a 90-minute format, unique for a dramatic or comedy series, but more common on talk shows.
 Such shows are typically hard to fit into an ordinary commercial television schedule, and the market was limited.
 The original 90-minute shows were never rebroadcast in their entirety.

-Instead, in 1984, after production on the series ended, the Second City Television syndicated half-hour episodes and SCTV Network 90-minute episodes were re-edited into half-hour shows for a revised syndicated package, which consisted of 156 re-edited half-hours.
+Instead, in 1984, after production on the series ended, the Second City Television syndicated half-hour episodes and SCTV Network 90-minute episodes were reedited into half-hour shows by Blair Entertainment (formerly Rhodes Productions, which distributed SCTV in the U.S. during its original run) for a revised syndicated package, which consisted of 156 reedited half-hours.
 In 1990, a separate package of 26 half-hours (edited from the pay-TV SCTV Channel episodes) aired on The Comedy Channel (and later Comedy Central) in the United States.
-Like the original syndicated series, the U.S. and Canadian versions of the 1984 package differed, with the Canadian half-hours a couple of minutes longer; the running order of episodes also differed between the two countries.
-By the late 1990s, the re-edited SCTV Channel episodes were added to the regular SCTV syndicated package; three additional half-hours (all from the 1980–1981 season) were restored to the package, knocking the episode count up to 185 half-hours.
-These episodes were originally distributed by WIC Entertainment, which bought Allarcom in the late 1980s; distribution subsequently passed to Fireworks Entertainment after their then-parent company, CanWest, purchased WIC's television stations and production/distribution assets in 1999.
+Like the original syndicated series, the American and Canadian versions of the 1984 package differed, with the Canadian half-hours a couple of minutes longer; the running order of episodes also differed between the two countries.
+By the late 1990s, the reedited SCTV Channel episodes were added to the regular SCTV syndicated package; three additional half-hours (all from the 1980–1981 season) were restored to the package, knocking the episode count up to 185 half-hours.
+By this time, distribution rights had passed to WIC Entertainment, which bought Allarcom in the late 1980s (WIC also distributed SCTV in the U.S. after Blair Entertainment shut down in 1992); distribution subsequently passed to Fireworks Entertainment after its then-parent company, CanWest, purchased WIC's television stations and production/distribution assets in 1999.

 The syndication package was picked up by NBC following the cancellation of its late-night talk show Later on January 18, 2001, but to retain continuity with the latter, it was aired with an introduction voiced by Friday Night and occasional Later substitute host Rita Sever and was known as Later Presents: SCTV.
 It aired until Last Call with Carson Daly took over the time slot on January 4, 2002, from Monday to Thursday; Late Friday (which also had a title change the same week SCTV was picked up) aired on Fridays.
 Once again, as had been the case during the 1981–83 run, SCTV amounted to placeholding schedule filler.

-For years, SCTV was unavailable on videotape or DVD (apart from one compilation, The Best of John Candy on SCTV), or in any form except these re-edited half-hour programs.
+For years, SCTV was unavailable on videotape or DVD (apart from one compilation, The Best of John Candy on SCTV), or in any form except these reedited half-hour programs.
 Due to difficulty obtaining music rights for DVD releases, Shout!
 Factory edited music in certain sketches or even left out sketches like "Stairways to Heaven."
 Dave Thomas acknowledged: "We were true guerrilla TV in that when we wanted background music we just lifted it from wherever we wanted.
 Consequently, today, to release the shows on home video, it would cost millions to clear the music."